KrabasChuliganas/BMP581-STM32-library/README.md

-# BMP581-driver
+# BMP581-library
-This repository contains the driver for the BMP581 sensor, designed to facilitate easy integration into STM32 projects.
+This repository contains the library for the BMP581 sensor, designed to facilitate easy integration into STM32 projects.
 The BMP581 is a high-precision, low-power 24 bit digital barometer that offers superior accuracy and performance.
 This driver enables the sensor to communicate with a microcontroller only via I2C communication protocol.

 ### Features